One of the most difficult decisions to make when putting your home on the market is setting the right price for securing a sale.

 If you price down, you could attract attention, sell quickly and in a hot market, start a bidding war.
-On the other hand, you could sell for less than you might otherwise have got.
+On the other hand, you could sell for less than you might otherwise have hoped.

-Confused?
+Ready to jump in?
 Check out our guide on how to price your home at the right level in order to achieve a sale.

 Where do you start?